 Most common contraindications of antiplatelet agents are as follows:

 Aspirin is the most commonly used of all antiplatelet drugs, so accidental intake is common.
 The effect can be life-threatening if taken over 150 mg/kg of the body weight.
 Supportive measure to decrease the absorption of the drug is achievable by using activated charcoal but only if administered within 4 hours of ingestion.
-The patient will need monitoring for signs and symptoms of bleeding and development of metabolic derangement such as acidosis.
-If acidosis develops, immediate dialysis is mandatory.
-There is no antidote available for most of these drugs; however, a monoclonal antibody against ticagrelor is in development, but it is not widely available yet.
+The patient will need monitoring for signs and symptoms of bleeding and development of metabolic derangements, such as acidosis.
+If acidosis develops, immediate dialysis is indicated.